 People are exposed to this substance in very small quantities through the soil and environmental fallouts.
 Exposure to this radioactive substance was mainly because of nuclear tests during the 1950s and 1960s.
 However, much of it is now decayed.
 Nuclear accidents such as the Chernobyl disaster in Ukraine and the fallout of the tsunami in Japan in 2011 release some amount of Cesium-137.
 For instance, water from units 1-4 at the Fukushima Daiichi plant has polluted adjoining seawater with this substance.
 Often, industrial and healthcare equipment containing Cesium-137 are not disposed of properly or stolen.
 In such cases, there is a significant risk of contamination.

 If drinking water is contaminated with this metal, it can directly enter the body thereby exposing living tissues to beta and gamma radiation.
 Human beings may be exposed to it with food or water or through the dust.
 Once inside the body, it spreads uniformly across the soft body tissues.
 The concentration of this metal is a bit higher in muscles while lower in bones and fats.
 Compared to many other radionuclides, it remains in the body for a relatively shorter period of time and eliminated through urine.
 Exposure to this metal can lead to cancer, as is the case with other radionuclides.
 Very high exposure, which is rare, could lead to serious burns and even death.

 Medical Tests to Detect Cesium-137 Presence

 Beta particles emission and relatively strong radiation of gamma lead to the radioactive decay of this substance.
-It degenerates to barium-137m, a short lasting decay output, which then converts to a non-radioactive variant of barium.
-Half-life of Cesium-137 is 30.17 years.
+It degenerates to barium-137m, a short-lasting decay output, which then converts to a non-radioactive variant of barium.
+The half-life of Cesium-137 is 30.17 years.
 Elimination of this metal is difficult because it moves easily through the environment.